boushib/foodstyles-todo-api/README.md

 yarn migrate up
 ```

-Run the server in development mode.
-(This will automatically run the sever on port `8080` if no port is specified as env variable)
+Run the server in development mode (This will automatically run the sever on port `8080` if no port is specified as env variable).

 ```text
 yarn dev
 ```

-Builds the server for production
+Build the API for production

 ```text
 yarn build